superstrong/who-is-out/README.md

 # Who is Out

-No more pestering your coworkers about an upcoming vacation or forgetting to tell people about a doctor appointment because you "added it to your calendar" and forgot about it.
+No more pestering your coworkers repeatedly about an upcoming vacation or forgetting to tell people about a doctor appointment because you "added it to your calendar" and forgot about it.

-This set of Google Apps Scripts automatically creates an aggregated calendar of who and when everyone will be out of office, then emails your team a daily digest summarizing out-of-office time for the next few weeks.
+This set of Google Apps Scripts:

+- Automatically creates an aggregated calendar of who and when everyone will be out of office
+- Emails your team a daily digest summarizing out-of-office time for the next few weeks
+- Sends a daily notification to a webhook of your choice with today's scheduled out-of-office time -- e.g., ping a [Zapier](https://zapier.com) webhook, relay it to [Slack](https://slack.com)

 ## Usage